 - Anyway, I can retrieve the file that I had two days ago

-Unfortunately, my company’s IT managers don’t see the point of using GitHub for software version management, and I really think it’s a problem not to have this tool.
-So I had to find my life to have a system that allows me to do it, and on top of that, without depending on it.
+Unfortunately, my company’s IT managers don’t see the point of using GitHub for software version management.
+I really think it’s a problem not to have this tool.
+So I had found a method that allows me to do it, and on top of that, without depending on it.

 The ideal situation is to have an external hard disk dedicated exclusively to this purpose.

-You can make use of the programmed tasks for the execution of .bat scripts (which are the ones I use), or put a link to your script in the startup file of your Windows profile (if it’s the Operating System you use), and that way, you’ll have the process automated (that’s what I use).
+You can make use of a programmed tasks for the execution of .bat scripts (which are the ones I use).
+Or you can put a link to your script in the startup file of your Windows profile (if it’s the Operating System you use), and that way, you’ll have the process automated (that’s what I use).

 Test your backups!!!!

-Invest some time in learning about backups, because in case you lost some files or you have your database (or file) corrupted, or because of the ramsonware, your invest in time (and money) will be very profitable.
+Invest some time in learning about backups, because in case you lost some files or your database is corrupted, or because of the ramsonware, your invest in time (and money) will be very profitable.

-More than one annoyance I have seen in my office for not having something as simple as a .bat copying files from one drive to another, losing months of work!
+As you can imagine, I have seen more than one annoyance in my office for not having something as simple as a .bat copying files from one drive to another, losing months of work!

 Thanks for your reading, and I encaurage you to contribute to maintain this blog!
 Happy coding!